Nominating Committee Chair letter

-- President-Elect and Vice President-Elect nominees must have a minimum of one full year of service on the Academy Board of Directors by the time they assume their officer position to be considered.
+- President-Elect and Vice President-Elect nominees must have served for at least one (1) year on the Academy Board of Directors by the time they assume their officer position to be considered.
 Additionally, following the election, the successful President-Elect candidate will be required to divest him or herself of any direct financial relationships8 during their entire term (utilizing the time from close of election to officially taking office for divestiture).

 - Nominating Committee Member Representative nominees should have served within the Academy governance structure and be knowledgeable of members within their geographic area.

 To allow the Nominating Committee to fairly and fully consider your interest and qualifications, please submit all required materials and letters of support by email or fax beginning mid-June 2015.
 The deadline to submit all required materials as determined by the Nomination and Election Procedure Administrative Regulation is Oct.
 1, 2015.

 Your nomination and the required materials will be held in strict confidence and will be disseminated only to the Nominating Committee and essential Academy staff.